-Results shown below a are from a recent uncertainty characterization analysis of the chlorophyll-a product in the Calimnos v1.04 data set, which is similar to the result expected in the first climate data record of the Lakes_cci.
+Results shown below are from a recent uncertainty characterization analysis of the chlorophyll-a product in the Calimnos v1.04 data set, which is similar to the result expected in the first climate data record of the Lakes_cci.
 Further multi-sensor calibration and uncertainty characterization is part of the planned Lakes_cci work.

 These results (Figure 14) clearly show that applying the weighted average of a combination of (two) tuned algorithms for each observed pixel provides a marked improvement over selecting, for each lake and each observation day, the algorithm that is most suitable for the lake-wide predominant optical water type.
+One clearly visible effect is the need to select algorithms that can deal with a (very) high concentration range, likely associated with patchy phytoplankton blooms surrounded by lower biomass conditions.
+At the scale of the whole lake, bloom-affected pixels are a minority such that mid-range algorithms would perform best for the lake as a whole.
+A whole-lake algorithm selection can ignore dense (but likely patchy) blooms, shown as saturation at concentrations of approximately 1000 mg m-3, whereas per-pixel algorithm selection allows retrieval up to two orders of magnitude higher.
 The dynamic algorithm selection approach is therefore preferred as it is better equipped to deal with optical gradients within individual lakes.